WHAT WE DO

 CONFLUENCE BOARD MEMBERS

-- William L. Scheyer, President, Skyward - Board Vice President
+William L. Scheyer, Chairman of the Board, Green Umbrella - Board Vice President

 Executive Director, Melinda Kruyer